Start creating with Alai

 The gap between AI-generated slides and designer-quality output has closed significantly.
 If you're still building every slide from scratch, you're leaving hours on the table.

-Last updated: February 3rd, 2026.
-I re-test tools quarterly and update rankings as features change.
+Last updated: April 13th, 2026: 5 new tools added.
+I re-test tools monthly and update rankings as features change.
 Have questions or think I missed something?
-Email [email protected]
+Email nandini@getalai.com